dalvancarvalho/iss-tracker/README.md

 ## Usage

-- The ISS Tracker will automatically fetch the ISS's current coordinates and display its position on the map.
+- The ISS Tracker will automatically fetch the ISS's current information and display its position on the map.
 - You can zoom in, pan, and explore the map to track the ISS in real time.

 ## Demo